 To QTS or QTLS that is the question?

-You require qualified teacher status (QTS) to take up a teaching post in England in a:
+You require qualified teacher status (QTS) or the new (QTLS) to take up a teaching post in England in a:

 - Government maintained primary school